StuvanFIT/Docker-crash-course/README.md

    ```

 5. **Open your browser**
-   Navigate to `http://localhost:5173` (or the port shown in your terminal)
+   Navigate to `http://localhost:5173` (or the port shown in your terminal via vite)

 ## 🛠 Tech Stack